 Maybe my body gave up asking?

 I do think that when we continually ignore hunger signals over years, that the body will cease putting effort into generating them.
 I think that a bigger piece here is that when the body is in starvation mode, it reduces, and in many cases ceases, hunger signals.
 Mine certainly were absent for a long time, and I had to force myself to eat when I didn’t want to.
-But, I did find that when I got over a threshold of around 3,500 calories my appetite picked up— and shortly after that I experienced extreme hunger.
+But, I did find that when I was eating more my appetite picked up— and shortly after that I experienced extreme hunger.
 But, even within that, there were days and times when I did not want to eat.
 Being able to force oneself to eat when not hungry is a skill that I think all people with Anorexia and other restrictive eating disorders need to master.

 If someone ignores your calls or texts for years you’ll ultimately stop trying to contact them.
 Yes, maybe your body gave up asking you to eat.
 That’s okay, you trained it not to ask, and you can retrain it to indicate hunger again.
 You start by eating more food.
 Also, regardless of time of day or whatever your Anorexia brain tells you about it, if you get an inkling of a hunger signal you have to respond immediately by eating.
 Even if you are not sure if it was a hunger signal or not you have to eat.
 This is usually very hard, as ironically (but biologically understandably) we tend to get hunger signals after we have eaten a meal, so then it is very difficult to mentally justify eating more to your Anorexia brain.
 You have to do it anyway.